Friday, September 30, 2011

 A long gravel walkway leads to the entrance.
 All the displays are accessible.
 There are a few spaces in the back row of the movie theater where wheelchairs will fit.

 Parking for short RVs is available in front of the museum.
-Longer RVs can park along the street.
+Longer RVs can be parked along the street.
 Centre

 Parking is across the street in a lot large enough for all RVs.
 Dance Hall